From Residency to Practice: A Doctor’s Guide to Managing New Income Wisely.

 4. Why Hiring a Financial Planner/Advisor Can Help

-Many physicians didn't take courses on finance, and even if you're good with money, a second opinion can add significant value.
+Many physicians didn't take finance courses, and even if you're good with money, a second opinion can add significant value.
 And with the busyness and long hours that medical doctors endure, it is a good idea to work with a trusted advisor who can help navigate your goals.

 Benefits of Hiring a Financial Planner/Advisor: